 About the symposium

-Sessions will be in a variety of formats – from plenary talks to ‘challenge-led workshops’, and from high-profile panel debates to data challenges – ensuring you have the opportunity to engage in new ideas and make a wide variety of new contacts.
+Sessions will take a variety of forms – from plenary talks to challenge-led workshops, and from high-profile panel debates to data challenges – ensuring everyone has the opportunity to engage in new ideas and make a wide variety of new contacts.

-You will hear directly from both funders & those working in-country on global challenges, build new partnerships, share your work, and consider how it could be applied in new areas.
+You will hear directly from both funders and those working in-country on global challenges, build new partnerships, share your work, and consider how it could be applied in new areas.

 We are strongly committed to ensuring the symposium is a catalyst for new connections with overseas partners and as such, funding is available to support international participation from ODA recipient countries.